The Highest Court in the Land: Injuries

 In the 1971–72 term, White was injured while playing on the court and had to use crutches for a few days.
-On one occasion, White injured his ankle after failing to catch a rebound.
-He was forced onto crutches and out of the court for a season, though his clerks gifted him a game of foosball to compensate.
-White sought to keep the reason he was injured secret.
-White was fiercely competitive and often elbowed his clerks and called fouls, with White "bitching" when they were called on him.
-O'Connor recalled an occasion when White accidentally swung at a clerk, knocking them out.
-White was said to have picked the clerk up and, after asking if they were okay, said "Well, then get on with the game!"
+On one occasion, White injured his ankle after missing a rebound.
+He was forced off the court for a season, though his clerks gifted him a game of foosball to compensate.
+White sought to keep how he was injured secret.
+White was fiercely competitive and often elbowed his clerks and called fouls, while reportedly "bitching" when fouls were called on him.
+One clerk broke their foot playing against White.
+O'Connor recalled an occasion when White accidentally swung at a clerk, knocking him out.
+White was said to have picked the clerk up and, after asking if he was okay, said "Well, then get on with the game!"

-In April 1993, Justice Clarence Thomas played his first match on the court after Olympian basketball player and clerk Karl Tilleman had spent months badgering to play him.
+In April 1993, Thomas played his first match on the court after Olympian basketball player and clerk Karl Tilleman had spent months badgering to play him.
 After 30 minutes of play, Thomas fell to the floor and began writhing in pain, having torn his Achilles tendon.
-After receiving surgery, Thomas began hobbling around with crutches and wearing a cast, and said that his injury would not interfere with his SCOTUS duties.
+After undergoing surgery, Thomas began hobbling around with crutches and wearing a cast, and said that his injury would not interfere with his Supreme Court duties.
 Thomas insisted that a photo with Tilleman be a full body shot, to show his cast, and he whispered to Tilleman "I want you to remember for the rest of your life what you did to me."
 Justice Anthony Kennedy asked White, who was not playing on the court at the time, whether he was responsible.
 White responded that "If it had been me, both his legs would've been in a cast."
 Sports Illustrated and O'Connor both reported that White was joking.
 In 2004, Thomas again injured his tendon during a game; Thomas Rex Lee recounted how Thomas, after being invited to play H-O-R-S-E as he was unable to play normal basketball after his injury, responded "Supreme Court justices don't play H-O-R-S-E, they play habeas corpus."

 In the 1987–88 term, there were a large numbers of injuries and Rehnquist frequently had to find substitutes for his doubles tennis matches.
-One of those injured that term was Elena Kagan, who landed on the floor awkwardly and had to be sent to the hospital.
-When O'Connor saw Kagan hobbling she remarked "It would not have happened in aerobics."
+One of those injured that term was clerk Elena Kagan, who landed on the floor awkwardly and had to go to the hospital.
+When O'Connor saw Kagan hobbling she remarked that "it would not have happened in aerobics."
 Goodwin Liu, who clerked for Ginsburg in the 2000–01 term, recalled running into a large Scalia clerk and spraining his ankle.